 Do I need to secure my own field placement?

 No. At no time are students required to identify or obtain clinical training sites for their education.
-Students may make recommendations to the program, but only the PA program can assign students to a given site during a specific time frame.
+Students may make recommendations to the program, but only the PA Online Program can assign students to a given site during a specific time frame.